udayakumaran/humain_license_plate_detection/README.md

 2. Now run the Python file.

   # Number Detection and Extraction.py

+# It will take some time to train the model.

 3. At first it will print all the number plates extracted contents.